Follicular Phase: What It Is and How it Impacts You

 What happens to hormones during the follicular phase?

-In the follicular phase, oestrogen increases after menstruation.
-The higher oestrogen levels result in ovulation occurring.
+In the follicular phase, Estrogen increases after menstruation.
+The higher Estrogen levels result in ovulation occurring.

-The oestrogen levels increase between the end of your period to ovulation.
-Oestrogen levels drop immediately after ovulation.
+The estrogen levels increase between the end of your period to ovulation.
+Oestrogen levels drop immediately after ovulation (before a second lower peak in the luteal phase).

 How will I feel during the Follicular phase?

 Your energy level during the follicular phase will rise from the previous phase (luteal phase).
-Your energy levels are at their highest.
+Your energy levels might be at their highest.

-Physical strength is higher and you have more confidence.
-You’re also more likely to make plans and socialise more.
+Physical strength is usually higher and you have more confidence.
+You’re also more likely to want to make plans and socialize more.

 What is the normal duration of the follicular phase?

 The follicular phase can last between 12 to 18 days which can change between cycles.
-Its length depends on how long it would take for the egg to mature based on your oestrogen levels.
+Its length depends on how long it would take for the egg to mature based on your estrogen levels.
 The size of the phase changes for every woman.
 It can also change per cycle.
-Sometimes the length can be affected by a vitamin D deficiency and birth control.

 When is the follicular phase considered short?